-The IB Grad 2016 Commencement Ceremony will be held on (TBD) at the Greek Theater.
-Note that there is unlimited capacity at the Greek, so you will be able to invite as many friends and family members as you'd like (IB Graduate Students receive 2 complementary tickets.
+The IB Commencement Ceremony will be held on Saturday, May 20, 2017 at 2pm in Zellerbach Auditorium.
+You will be able to invite as many friends and family members as you'd like (IB Graduate Students receive 2 complementary tickets.
 Additional tickets can be purchased for $10 each.)

 General timeline for sign-up and tickets: